Alexcitten/ArLetDiscordBot/README.md

 This unusual Discord-bot is created for the Arweave Community, for ease of transactions of AR token and smart contracts based on Arweave (only ArDrive is now available) and other interactions, creating a semi-cold arweave wallet, balance view

-This is far from all the functionality, because the bot was planned to be originally with extensive functionality, support for Bitcoin, Cosmos(ATOM), [HNS](https://hsd-dev.org/), and so on, also provide cryptocurrency electronic commerce: buying, selling, and bidding on any cryptogood. at Opensea API (and we already have the key to the API)
+This is far from all the functionality, because the bot was planned to be originally with extensive functionality, support for Bitcoin, Cosmos(ATOM), [HNS](https://hsd-dev.org/), and so on, also provide cryptocurrency electronic commerce: buying, selling, and bidding on any cryptogood at Opensea API (and we already have the key to the API)

 The purpose of the ArLet in Discord — open a new sphere of functionality with a similar implementation that we plan (tip.cc, you are cool, do not worry, we will have something else) with such cryptocurrencies and smart contracts and simplify the discord users with these cryptocurrencies and tokens.
 As you know, the current functionality is far from the end!
 We want to go far as we can.